I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Sandy Beach

-Sandy Beach is a very popular swimming spot most frequented by Hawaii locals.
+Sandy Beach is a highly popular swimming spot that Hawaiian locals visit most often.

-The wave size and wind are consistent throughout the year, making it popular not only for swimming but also for bodyboarding and sport kites.
+The wave size and wind are stable throughout the year, making it popular not only for swimming but also for bodyboarding and sport kites.

-It is a great place to relax and chill, and it is also a social beach with many couples and young people!
+It is the perfect place to kick back and relax, and it is also a popular beach for meeting people, with many couples and young folks!
+Haha.

 See more about Sandy Beach